carlosrodlop/carlosrodlop-docs/cloudbees/CBCI-Admin.md

 ### CloudBees CI: Configuration

 - If you come from Jenkins Open source, [Migrate](https://docs.cloudbees.com/docs/cloudbees-ci-kb/latest/client-and-managed-masters/migrating-jenkins-instances) your configuration and transit data (builds) to CloudBees CI.
 See [🎥 Migrating from Jenkins LTS to CloudBees CI](https://cloudbees.wistia.com/medias/x5ixxnvhy4)
-  - For this types of scenarios or any type of service maintenance, [CloudBees Quiet Start](https://docs.cloudbees.com/docs/admin-resources/latest/plugins/quiet-start) can help to not run all your builds immediately after restart.
+  - For this type of scenario or any type of service maintenance, [CloudBees Quiet Start](https://docs.cloudbees.com/docs/admin-resources/latest/plugins/quiet-start) can help to not run all your builds immediately after restart.
 - Configuration as Code: Extend JCasc with more enriched features thanks to Casc.
   - [Operation Center](https://docs.cloudbees.com/docs/cloudbees-ci/latest/casc-oc/)
   - [Controllers](https://docs.cloudbees.com/docs/cloudbees-ci/latest/casc-oc/)